Radio Andorra: The end of Radio Andorra

 On June 26, 1980, the General Council of Andorra, and the Government of the Principality, confirmed its intention not to renew the concession granted in 1961 to Radio Andorra and Sud Radio, which expired in March 1981.
 The Andorran state wanted to nationalize the radio broadcasting, considering that it was too closely linked to the French and Spanish states.
 On 26 March 1981, they ordered both stations to immediately cease broadcasting.
 Radio Andorra executed the order at 9:00 p.m. that same day.
-Sud Radio did not submit to the order and continued broadcasting for a while longer before retreating into French territory, where free radios were beginning to gain popularity.
+Sud Radio did not submit to the order and continued broadcasting for a while longer before retreating into French territory, where free stations were beginning to gain popularity.

 Despite an attempt to relaunch in 1984 (which would fail after three months), Radio Andorra did not broadcast again.
 After this event, the radio waves from Andorra were completely silent for ten years, when Radio Nacional d'Andorra (National Radio of Andorra) broadcast its first program in 1991.
 However, the transmission towers of Radio Andorra are still standing, on the lake of Engolasters in Encamp.